 You’re going to need help at some point.
 As a start-up, the most terrifying hurdle to overcome is your first hire.
 It’s difficult to let go, but its also better to get it right first time, so sit through as many interviews as you need to because it’s a lot more difficult to get rid of someone that isn’t a right fit for your company than it is to spend the time to hire someone right.

-When hiring, have definitive specifications, and don’t panic hire.
+When hiring, have definitive specifications and don’t panic hire.
 Always seek the references, ask questions and be sure they can verify worth ethic and potential.

 Time is money, and starting a business means you’re normally strapped for both.
 Create lists, goals and a solid plan, and follow it.
 Sometimes this means saying no to social arrangements that you really want to go to, just remember your end goal and have that at the forefront of your mind.

-Outsource tasks, but be specific as to what you want done and how you want it done.
+Outsource tasks, but be specific as to what you want doing and how you want it done.
 Bear in mind when drafting in help that they won’t be able to read your mind and so it may take a little time at first for someone else to get to know how you work.

 It’s easy to get distracted and be discouraged so make sure you have a good support system around you, as well as other like-minded people who run their own businesses.
-In your career there will be a ton of people telling you this that and the other, and questioning what you’re doing but you just have to keep going, and work through your goals.
+In your career, there will be a ton of people telling you this that and the other, and questioning what you’re doing but you just have to keep going, and work through your goals.

 Knowing when the right time is to pack in your previous job, and work full time on your new venture.
 This is a pretty big deal, you’ll be walking away from job security so don’t take the decision lightly, but also don’t ignore your instincts